 Want to get your business-to-business prospect’s attention?
 Done the right way, good old-fashioned direct mail can be a key part of your strategy.

-Chief Marketer recently talked with Michele Fitzpatrick, senior vice president, strategy and insights of The Agency Inside Harte-Hanks and Kevin Kerner, managing director of Mason Zimbler US, for ideas on incorporating direct mail into a B2B multichannel marketing strategy.
+Chief Marketer talked with Michele Fitzpatrick, vice president, consulting at Harte Hanks and Kevin Kerner, CEO and founder of Mighty & True and managing director of Mason Zimbler US, for ideas on incorporating direct mail into a B2B multichannel marketing strategy.

 1. Make it meaningful.